teuton-software/asker/README.md

 ```

-To run the tool we do `./build config/starwars.yaml` or `ruby build config/starwars.yaml`.
+To run the tool we do `./build config/starwars.yaml` or `ruby build config/starwars.yaml`,
+and we'll see something like this on the screen.
+It's only brief information of the process.

 ```
 [INFO] Loading input data...